Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Ricci Flow, Cosmological Constant and CDM Model

+wherein we assume the initial time $t'$ to be close enough to the ultimate time for the Ricci flow to reach the promised Einstein's metric $g_c$.

 These conclusions could be slightly modified via the assumption of (\ref {a-14}) for the present age of the universe $t_0$ and the upcoming future of the cosmological time $t>t_0$.
-In this case we obtain the accurate form of (\ref {a-19}) as:\footnote{As we see once again the $\varepsilon$-linear term cancels out automatically.}
+In fact, for this general case, we consider the two following equations: